feczkob/kotlin-quasi-constructor/README.md

 # Quasi constructor

 ## Problem statement
-When designing a (container) class in Kotlin that relies on a constructor which accepts a collection of some generic type, it's not easy to create a secondary constructor that accepts the same collection of some different type.
+When designing a (container) class in Kotlin that has a constructor which accepts a collection of some generic type, it's not easy to create a secondary constructor that takes the same collection of some different type.
-This phenomenon is due to type erasure, where the generic type information is removed during compilation, making it impossible to distinguish between two constructors that accept different generic types.
+This phenomenon is due to type erasure, where the generic type information is removed during compilation, making it impossible to distinguish between two constructors that operate on collections of different generic types.
 <details>
   <summary>Type erasure</summary>